chris-rioux/FullStackJS-todos-application/README.md

-FUllStackJS project leveraging the stack below to develop a JavaScript To Do's application.
+FullStackJS project leveraging the stack below to develop a JavaScript To Do's application.

   - HTML5
   - CSS3